 Workplace Health and Safety [WHS] previously known as Occupational Health and Safety (OH&S), is one of the most challenging management issues facing churches today.
-With strict legislative requirements and increasing penalties associated with workers’ compensation, the consequence of not managing safety risks can be very onerous and costly.
+With strict legislative requirements and increasing penalties where found negligent, compliance can be very onerous and costly.

 To assist your church manage its WHS responsibilities two solutions are listed.

 A traditional hard copy policy with a number of schedules itemising matters to be managed on a periodical basis.
 A copy of the policy 'CCCAust WHS Policy' is listed below for download.